Meyyappan-T/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+#### Step 1.
+Start
-1. Get population and profit data for cities.
-2. Begin with random guesses for how population influences profit.
+#### Step 2.
+Get population and profit data for cities and Begin with random guesses for how population influences profit.
-3. Gradually adjust guesses to minimize the difference between predicted and actual profits.
+#### Step 3.
+Gradually adjust guesses to minimize the difference between predicted and actual profits.
-4. Keep adjusting until predictions are close to actual profits.
+#### Step 4.
+Keep adjusting until predictions are close to actual profits.
-5. Once adjusted, predict profit for new city populations.
+#### Step 5.
+Once adjusted, predict profit for new city populations.
-6. Evaluate how well predictions match actual profits.
+#### Step 6.
+Evaluate how well predictions match actual profits.
-7. If predictions are off, refine guesses and repeat the process.
+#### Step 7.
+If predictions are off, refine guesses and repeat the process.
-8. Once satisfied, use the model to predict profits based on population for decision-making.
+#### Step 8.
+Once satisfied, use the model to predict profits based on population for decision-making.
+#### Step 9.
+Stop

 ## Program:
 ```